divanvisagie/NARF/README.md

 NARF ( Node API REST Framework )
 =================================

-NOTE : line numbers subject to change

 Narf is a basic framework for creating an API with node , it currently supports both GET and POST

-Narf runs on the default port 8080. this can be changed on line 111 in main.js : listen( 8080 );
+Narf runs on the default port 8080. this can be changed in config.json

 ## Usage